-Put the yeast in the bowl of a stand mixer equipped with a dough hook, and pour in the orange juice and water.
+- Put the yeast in the bowl of a stand mixer equipped with a dough hook, and pour in the orange juice and water.
 Whisk it (by hand) so the yeast dissolves.
 Let this stand for a couple of minutes to be sure you see some bubbles or action in the yeast mixture so you know your yeast is alive and well.
-Then whisk in (by hand) the 2 eggs, and the oil.
+Then whisk in (by hand) 2 eggs and the oil.

-Add 7 cups of the flour, the salt, sugar, anise seeds, and orange zest to the bowl, and beat with the dough hook for a few minutes, until the dough is smooth and elastic, adding flour as necessary.
+- Add 7 cups of the flour, the salt, sugar, anise seeds, and orange zest to the bowl, and beat with the dough hook for a few minutes, until the dough is smooth and elastic, adding flour as necessary.
 I always end up using just the 7 cups of flour.
 In my heavy duty mixer, it takes only a minute or two for the dough to come together.
 But don’t go by time, go by look and feel.
-Smooth and elastic.
 If you poke it, does it spring back?
 Does it feel smooth or wet and sticky?
 If too wet and sticky, add a bit more flour.

 Braiding the Dough (multiple variations):

-If you made 6 equal pieces, roll each piece of dough into a rope about 14 inches long.
+- If you made 6 equal pieces, roll each piece of dough into a rope about 14 inches long.
 I form the dough into a cylinder then roll it out with the palms of my hands to about 14 inches long.
 If it’s uneven, I just squish it with my hands to even it out a bit but it doesn’t have to be perfect.
-Really.
 Repeat with all 6 pieces so you have 6 ropes of dough.
 Now you can create two loaves of 3 stranded braids each or one large loaf using the 6 strand braid method.